header logo

 Top 15 most influential soccer players in the 21st century

-Born as Edson Arantes do Nascimento and famously known as the "King of Football," Pelé undoubtedly stands as one of the greatest soccer players of all time.
-Hailing from Brazil, Pelé's achievements are nothing short of remarkable.
+Born Edson Arantes do Nascimento and famously known as the "King of Football," Pelé undoubtedly stands as one of the greatest soccer players of all time.
+Hailing from Brazil, Pelé achieved feats that are nothing short of remarkable.

-He secured three FIFA World Cup titles (1958, 1962, and 1970), an unparalleled feat yet to be replicated.
-Pelé's unique blend of speed, skill, and goal-scoring prowess set him apart.
-He netted a staggering 1,281 goals in 1,363 official matches, a record that still stands as a testament to his greatness.
+He secured three FIFA World Cup titles (1958, 1962, and 1970), an unparalleled feat that no player has been able to replicate.
+Pelé's unique blend of speed, skill, and goal-scoring prowess sets him apart.
+He netted a staggering 1,281 goals in 1,363 official matches across club and international competitions, a record that still stands as a testament to his greatness.

 King of football with more than 1000 career goals - Pelé